jonzzzor/wild-circus/README.md

 # wild-circus
-html / css entry exercice for wild code school toulouse
+HTML/CSS exercice to entry wild code school toulouse Result can be seen at http://95.130.12.57/jon/wildcircus